 Do you offer international shipping?

-We can ship to Mexico and Canada, but it’s expensive.
+We can ship to Canada, Mexico, and Puerto Rico, but it’s expensive.
 Other international shipping is prohibitively expensive, but please do reach out to me at firstname.lastname@example.org to talk details.

 Do you still offer those awesome, huge tins?